MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 The command uses *Name* to specify a letter name that Windows accepts and *Root* to specify a location on a remote computer.
 It uses *PSProvider* to specify the FileSystem provider.

-The resulting drive can be viewed in other Windows PowerShell sessions on the local computer, in Windows Explorer, and in other tools, such as Net Use.
+The resulting drive can be viewed in other PowerShell sessions on the local computer, in Windows Explorer, and in other tools, such as Net Use.

 ### Example 5: Create persistent and temporary drives
 ```
-The first command uses the **New-PSDrive** cmdlet to create a temporary Windows PowerShell drive called PSDrive: that is mapped to the \\Server01\Public network share.
+The first command uses the **New-PSDrive** cmdlet to create a temporary PowerShell drive called PSDrive: that is mapped to the \\Server01\Public network share.
 PS C:\> New-PSDrive -Name "PSDrive" -PSProvider "FileSystem" -Root "\\Server01\Public"

 The second command uses the *Persist* parameter of **New-PSDrive** to create the X: mapped network drive, which is also mapped to the \\Server01\Public network share.